-Ensure Certification training for all Housing Authority staff.

-- Send staff to the MAHRA fall and spring conferences. - Update Inspectors on Lead-Based Paint Regulations. - Provide in-house training for Rental Specialists on application updates and adjustments. - Provide on-going training to staff on computer operating software for use with the administration and daily operations. - Provide HUD approved/certified training to all Housing Authority staff who make Reasonable Accommodations/504 and mental health decisions. - Provide staff training for the Finance Department.
+- Ensure Certification training for all Housing Authority staff. - Send staff to industry related professional development training.
+(Including but not limited to MAHRA). - Update staff on Lead-Based Paint Regulations. - Provide in-house training for all staff on new software applications. - Provide/Appropriate training to all Housing Authority staff on Reasonable Accommodations/504 and Fair Housing regulations, Effective Communication policies.